Witchcraft

 1. 6th–4th c.
 BCE

 Keys and torches at night, dogs at heel, offerings at the three-ways.
-Guardian of oaths and liminal work.
-Hekate (bg)
+Guardian of liminal work.
+Background

 Deity Current